awaisaziz/LLM_Text2Sparql_Query/README.md

 - Refine the plan and press **Execute** to submit it to `POST /generate` and stream the resulting SPARQL back into the chat.

 ## Result and Evaluation
 Run the dataset and predicted result and store the files in the executed folder.
-Then use both files from the executed folder to generate the gerbil standard evaluation of the sparql quries.
+Then use both files from the executed folder to generate the gerbil standard evaluation of the SPARQL queries.

 To execute the run_query file for the dataset:
 ```bash